A quantum entropy production operator: A fully quantum analog of the thermodynamic log-ratio

-Next we need to define the entropy production in the reverse process.
-The operator is obviously given by exchanging the roles of $Q_R^\gamma$ and $Q_F$.
-In contrast to the classical case, the operator identity $\Sigma[Q_R^\gamma,Q_F]=-\Sigma[Q_F,Q_R^\gamma]$ does not hold in general.
-The eigenvalues are the same with opposite signs, but the eigenvectors are in general different (see \cref{app:crooks}):
+The corresponding operator for the reverse process is obtained by exchanging the roles of $Q_R$ and $Q_F$.
+In contrast to the classical case, the operator identity $\sigma[Q_R,Q_F]=-\sigma[Q_F,Q_R]$ does not hold in general.
+More precisely, the relation holds for the eigenvalues, which are the same with opposite signs, but the eigenvectors are in general different (see \cref{app:crooks}):